 The Sierra Club Foundation has a four star rating—the highest—from Charity Navigator, a watchdog group that evaluates charities for their organizational efficiency and capacity.
 Within the category of environmental charities, the Foundation is one of the highest rated, making the top 20 list.
 The Sierra Club Foundation received an A+ rating from the American Institute of Philanthropy (AIP).
 In addition to the Foundation, only three other environmental charities received AIP’s highest rating in 2010/2011.
 AIP is a nationally prominent charity watchdog service whose purpose is to help donors make informed giving decisions.

-To make a memorial or commemorative gift to the Sierra Club Foundation, please fill out this form and mail it in with your check.
-If you would prefer to make your donation using a credit card, you can call the Sierra Club Foundation at (415) 995-1780.
-An acknowledgment letter will be sent to you for tax purposes, and if you choose, we will send a card in your name to friends or loved ones close to the individual being honored, informing them of the gift.
+To make a memorial or commemorative gift to The Sierra Club Foundation, please fill out this form and mail it in with your check.
+If you would prefer to make your donation using a credit card, you can call (415) 977-5653.
+An acknowledgement letter will be sent to you for tax purposes, and if you choose, we will send a letter to friends or loved ones close to the individual being honored, informing them of the gift.
 The gift amount will be kept confidential.

-To receive a replacement acknowledment for a tax-deductible gift to the Sierra Club Foundation, please send an e-mail containing your name, address, donation date, and donation amount to firstname.lastname@example.org.
-Please also let us know whether you would like to receive your replacement acknowlement through e-mail or postal mail.
+To receive a replacement acknowledgement for a tax-deductible gift to The Sierra Club Foundation, please send an e-mail containing your name, address, donation date, and donation amount to email@example.com.
+Please also let us know whether you would like to receive your replacement acknowledgement through e-mail or postal mail.

 The Sierra Club Foundation does not have an open application process.
 Grants to non-Sierra Club organizations are initiated by the Foundation only.
 Unsolicited proposals are not accepted.